-Discipline focus: Law, Business Administration and Economics, Social Sciences and Philosophy, Protestant Theology, Psychology, History and Cultural Studies, German Studies and History of the Arts, Foreign Languages and Cultures, Mathematics and Computer Science, Pharmacy, Chemistry, Physics, Biology, Geography, Medicine and Education
+Discipline focus (available in German): Business Administration and Economics, Social Sciences and Philosophy, Protestant Theology, Psychology, History and Cultural Studies, German Studies and History of the Arts, Foreign Languages and Cultures, Mathematics and Computer Science, Pharmacy, Chemistry, Physics, Biology, Geography, and Education

 Tuition: paid directly to Mount Allison

 Visa:100 Euros.
 If you are a Canadian citizen students can enter Germany as a tourist with their passport.
 The tourist visa is valid for 90 days.
 After arrival in Marburg this will be changed to a student visa.
 This involves a 100 Euro fee.
 Students from other countries should check with the German embassy or consulate in their home country.

 Insurance:MASU or private health insurance required ($150-$300 CAD per semester)